 The Rohingya are a stateless Muslim minority in Myanmar.
-The latest exodus began on 25 August 2017, when violence broke out in Myanmar’s Rakhine State.
-The vast majority of Rohingya refugees reaching Bangladesh are women and children, including newborn babies.
+The latest exodus began on 25 August 2017, when violence broke out in Myanmar’s Rakhine State, driving more than 723,000 to seek refuge in Bangladesh.
+Most arrived in the first three months of the crisis.
+An estimated 12,000 reached Bangladesh during the first half of 2018.
+The vast majority reaching Bangladesh are women and children, and more than 40 per cent are under age 12.
 Many others are elderly people requiring additional aid and protection.
 They have nothing and need everything.

 What is UNHCR doing?

-Together with our partners, we are also helping the government to develop Kutupalong Extension, a new site near Kutupalong refugee camp.
+Together with our partners, we are also helping the government to develop new sites that can safely accommodate refugees.
 This includes funding a road to facilitate construction and refugee access, supporting site planning, building latrines and wells, improving the water and sanitation facilities and distributing shelter materials.